 - Outside Accessible Tools: Many of the tools can be accessed without opening the OHT

 - Knife blade length is shorter than other multi-tools

 Fiskars Cuts+More 5-in-1 Scissors

 Fiskars cuts boots.
 Fiskars cut pants.
 Fiskars cut everything.
-These scissors are a hidden secret of veteran EMS professionals.
+The Fiskars Cuts+More 5-in-1 Multi-Purpose Scissors are a hidden secret of veteran EMS professionals.

 They are cheap, easy to clean, and are perfect for cutting fabric.
 This pair of Fiskars comes with 5 different cutting surfaces and can handle everything from pants and shirts to jackets and boots.

 This handy addition to a rescue kit comes with a sheath that allows these shears to be added to virtually any rescue kit.

 - Does one thing really well.
 Cuts More